eunmo/allez/README.md

 # TODO

 - [ ] spinner for loading
-- [ ] game page for a specific duo
 - [ ] add game page for tournaments
 - [ ] edit/remove game for tournaments
 - [ ] move some menu into sidebar/dropdown